toddrjones/website/content/research.markdown

 "The Effects of School and Non-school Resources on Student Outcomes" (with Ezra Karger and Sarah Komisarow).

-"The True Costs of Children" (with Ezra Karger).
+"The Full Costs of Children" (with Ezra Karger).

 ## OTHER WRITING
 "Moms lose significant sleep and free time during kids’ school year, new study finds" (with Benjamin Cowan and Jeffrey Swigert), 2023.
 The Conversation.
 [Link to article](https://theconversation.com/moms-lose-significant-sleep-and-free-time-during-kids-school-year-new-study-finds-205273).